-In this article we’ll be focusing on wet chemical fire extinguishers, lesser-known but vital fire safety equipment for all types of kitchens.
+In this article, we’ll be focusing specifically on wet chemical fire extinguishers which are among the lesser-known products in the range of extinguishers, but equally vital fire safety equipment for a lot of kitchen fires in particular.

 What is a wet chemical extinguisher?

-A wet chemical extinguisher is purposely designed to put our fires started by cooking oil, fat or grease.
-It’s an essential kit that every professional kitchen should have.
+A wet chemical extinguisher is purposely designed to put out fires started by cooking oil, fat or grease.
+It’s an essential piece of kit that every professional kitchen should have, and a lot of domestic kitchens, too, given that cooking is the most common cause of house fires.

 Uses of wet chemical extinguishers

-Also known as class F extinguisher, wet chemical extinguishers are effective at putting out fires started by cooking oils, fats or grease.
-However, they are also capable of dealing fires categorized as class A. Which include flammable materials like paper, textiles or wood.
+Also known as a class F extinguisher, wet chemical extinguishers are effective at putting out fires started by cooking oils, fats or grease.
+However, they are also capable of dealing with class A fires Which include flammable materials like paper, textiles or wood.

-In addition, some wet chemical extinguishers also have the capacity douse class B fires, which include flammable liquids like diesel petrol and paint.
+In addition, some wet chemical extinguishers also have the ability to douse class B fires, which include flammable liquids like diesel petrol and paint.
 As a result, it’s always good to know beforehand which fires a wet chemical extinguisher can deal with.

 And you can only know this information by checking the label or consulting a fire safety professional.